byandell-envsys/landmapy/strategy.md

 and to make them accessible to others.

 [Data evolve](https://byandell.github.io/Data-Evolve/)
-over time, and so does code as my understanding of the project, and of the patterns in data, grows.
+over time, and so does code, as my understanding of a project, and of the patterns in data, grows.
 I typically start with something simple.
 For instance, when working with envionmental data,